 In 2009, Canuck Place recognized that we were reaching only 20 – 25% of children and families in need of pediatric palliative care in BC.
 Armed with passion, experience and a growing team of inspired individuals and partners, we embarked on a quest to open a second hospice location.
 The vision for Canuck Place – Dave Lede House, located in Abbotsford, BC, was born.

-Although our second location will help more children and families who need our services, there will be many more we aren’t yet able to support.
+More children and families need Canuck Place care.
 As an organization deeply rooted in the core values of compassion and a desire to serve, we must continue to rise to the challenge.

 The spirit of care which defines Canuck Place is a powerful force that cannot be contained by four walls alone.
 With the continued support of donors, partners, staff and volunteers, we can extend our circle of care to reach children and families in need in all corners of the province.

-Through our growing outreach program, which includes clinical consults, home visits and a 24-hour helpline for families and caregivers, we can bring our trusted philosophy, proven practices, and high standards of care to those who need it most; making a lasting difference in the lives of children living with a life-limiting illness and the families who love them.
+Through our Nancy Chan Enhanced Community Care program, which includes clinical consults in-home and in-hospital, as well as a 24-hour helpline for families and caregivers, we can bring our trusted philosophy, proven practices, and high standards of care to those who need it most when and where they need us.